Kruiser8/Kruiz-Control/README.md

 # Kruiz Control

 <p align="center"><i>
-Kruiz Control enables a pseudo code approach to manage and automatically handle Twitch Channel Points, Twitch Chat, OBS or SLOBS, and StreamElements or Streamlabs alerts.
+Kruiz Control enables a pseudo code approach to manage and automatically handle Twitch chat and events, OBS or SLOBS, and StreamElements or Streamlabs alerts.
 </i></p>
 <p align="center"><b>
   <a href="https://youtu.be/YaXLsWQuhLE">Tutorial</a> |